mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Regina Subsector Systems/Keng.md

 > [!info]- KENG LONG-GUN
 >
 > One of the more distinctive weapons found on Keng is the long-gun, a double-barrelled black powder weapon with outwardly identical side-by-side barrels.
 However, one of these barrels is rifled and the other smoothbore.
-Favoured by opportunistic hunters, the standard long-gun is chambered for modestly powerful rifle ammunition suitable for game as large as deer.
+Favored by opportunistic hunters, the standard long-gun is chambered for modestly powerful rifle ammunition suitable for game as large as deer.
 The shotgun barrel is loaded with lighter shot suitable for small game birds.
 A more powerful version is used by some hunters who go after more dangerous prey.
 >
 > Those made in the outback are typically flintlocks, with percussion cap versions used by those with access to a more developed chemical industry.
 Conversion from one mode of ignition to the other is not difficult for a competent gunsmith.
 > Weapon TL Range Damage Kg Cost Magazine Magazine Cost Traits Keng Long-Gun 3 100 (rifle)
 > #TODO

+The Keng system has two gas giants, a large one much closer to the primary, and the small one very far out.
+As a result, starship traffic to the small gas giant is minimal, and there is little chance that anyone would normally be anywhere near it.
+Keng, of interest only because it is the nearest habitable world, is a small world with a high population and a charismatic oligarchic government.